tharvik/manw/README.md

 manw
 ====

-A Wikipedia CLI search engine which render page as man
+A Wikipedia CLI search engine which render page as man.

+Syntax
+manw [language] search